 They’re the main ingredient in salsa verde, or fresh tomatillo salsa, their flavor is distinctive but not hot.
 Here’s our recipe for traditional Salsa Verde.

 The prime season for tomatillos is mid-summer through early fall, depending on where you live.It should be noted that tomatillos are best used lightly cooked, and not raw.
 Cooking tempers their tartness and bring out their best flavor.
+See lots more (including tips and recipes) in our Guide to Tomatillos.

 Look for tomatillos in specialty groceries, well-stocked supermarkets, and especially, at late summer farmers markets.
 Learn more about tomatillos.